rust-lang/rust-by-example/src/std/hash/hashset.md

 * `symmetric_difference`:
 get all the elements that are in one set or the other, but *not* both.

-Try all of these in the following example.
+Try all of these in the following example:

 ```rust,editable,ignore,mdbook-runnable
 use std::collections::HashSet;